tensorpack/tensorpack/docs/tutorial/efficient-dataflow.md

 	 how the `Trainer` is implemented.

 The above DataFlow can run at a speed of 5~10 batches per second, if you have good CPUs, RAM, disks and augmentors.
-As a reference, tensorpack can train ResNet-18 (a shallow ResNet) at 5.5 batches per second on 4 TitanX Pascal.
+As a reference, tensorpack can train ResNet-18 (a shallow ResNet) at 4.4 batches (of 256 samples) per second on 4 old TitanX.
 So DataFlow won't be a serious bottleneck if configured properly.

 ## Larger Datasets?